 events, however, but you get another benefit - free admission to the Jekyll Island Mini-golf.
 You can purchase season passes for individuals on up to a family of five.

-Summer Waves is open every day through August 7th, when they go on a weekends-only schedule through September.
+Summer Waves is open every day through August 10th, when they go on a weekends-only schedule through the 2nd week of September.

 General Admission is $19.95 for folks over 4' tall.
 Under 4'?
 Junior Admission applies.
 You get in for $15.95.
 If you're 3' and under, you get in free - lucky dog!
 Seniors 60 or overpay $10.95.
 They offer a Night Splash where they let folks in for $11.95 after 3:00 pm Monday through Friday (on Saturday & Sunday it's $13.95).